MrMKN/All-RequestsAcceptor/README.md

 `SESSION` : pyrogram v2 user session ⚠️ v2 required ⚠️ & User must joined in your channel

-`CHANNELS` : [optional] ID of you Groups or channels (seperate by spaces).
-This variable is command work only in your group or channel

 ## Credits

 ● my pyro masters ❤️‍🔥 [PR0FESS0R-99](https://github.com/PR0FESS0R-99) & [MdhRzn](https://t.me/Mhd_rzn)